-Silk christening gowns should always be professionally dry cleaned by a drycleaner specialising in such garments.
-Any known stains and marks should be pointed out to the cleaner with details of their type.
+You should always have your silk christening gowns professionally dry cleaned by a drycleaner specialising in such garments.
+You should point out any known stains and marks to the cleaner with details of their type.

 Use as large a box as possible in order to avoid excessive folds.

 Always use white, acid free tissue paper to line the box and wrap your gown, as the acid in ordinary wrapping material will weaken the fabric over time.

 Pad any folds with acid free tissue paper and place crumpled tissue in the sleeves and bodice.
 Cover the garment with tissue.

 Alternatively, you can wrap your gown in white cotton sheeting which has been washed and thoroughly rinsed.
 You should wash and rinse this every year to remove acid build up.
 As described above you should pad the folds, sleeves and bodice.

 If you store your gown in a drawer, rather than in a box, you should ensure that nothing heavy is placed on top of it, which could cause creases to be pressed into the fabric.